nathanramoscfa/etradebot/README.md

 5. [Run](https://etradebot.readthedocs.io/en/latest/running.html) main.py from the root directory to test functionality.
 6. [Schedule](https://etradebot.readthedocs.io/en/latest/scheduling.html) main.py to run automatically.

+## Example

+See this [jupyter notebook](https://github.com/nathanramoscfa/etradebot/blob/main/tests/test_etradebot.ipynb) for an example of how to use ETradeBot to execute a simple trading strategy.
+The following example shows ETradeBot being run in Anaconda Prompt:

+![Execute Trades](https://github.com/nathanramoscfa/etradebot/blob/main/docs/source/_static/execute_trades.gif)

+## Troubleshooting

 Refer to the [troubleshooting](https://etradebot.readthedocs.io/en/latest/scheduling.html) section of the documentation if you encounter any issues.

-![Execute Trades](https://github.com/nathanramoscfa/etradebot/blob/main/docs/source/_static/execute_trades.gif)

 ## Contributing